kritika3933/-Business-Insights-360/README.md

 𝐏𝐫𝐨𝐛𝐥𝐞𝐦 𝐒𝐭𝐚𝐭𝐞𝐦𝐞𝐧𝐭: AtliqQ Hardware, like many other businesses recently, the company faced losses from a poorly planned store expansion in the USA, which was based only on surveys and Excel analysis.
 This highlighted the urgent need for a dedicated analytics system to reduce guesswork and improve business decisions

 💻 Tech Stack
-SQL
+• SQL

-Power BI Desktop
+• Power BI Desktop

-Excel
+• Microsoft Excel

-DAX
+• DAX

-DAX Studio
+• DAX Studio

 🛠️ Power BI Features

-Data cleaning and transformations with Power Query
+• Data cleaning and transformations using Power Query

-Snowflake data modeling for efficient relationships
+• Snowflake data modeling for efficient relationships

-Creating measures and KPIs using DAX
+• Creation of measures and KPIs using DAX

-Dynamic titles that respond to applied filters
+• Dynamic titles that respond to applied filters

-Conditional formatting with icons and colors
+• Conditional formatting with icons and colors

-Bookmarks & navigation buttons for smooth report flow
+• Bookmarks and navigation buttons for smooth report flow

-Drill-through and tooltips for detailed insights
+• Drill-through and tooltips for detailed insights

-Date table creation using M language
+• Date table creation using M language

-KPI indicators for quick performance checks
+• KPI indicators for quick performance checks

-Data validation techniques to ensure accuracy
+• Data validation techniques to ensure accuracy

 🌟𝐏𝐫𝐨𝐣𝐞𝐜𝐭 𝐇𝐢𝐠𝐡𝐥𝐢𝐠𝐡𝐭𝐬🌟